Hunter Wendelstedt: Incident with Aaron Boone

 On April 22, 2024, Wendelstedt ejected New York Yankees manager Aaron Boone for allegedly continuing to argue a missed call after receiving a warning.
 Footage from the television broadcast led to speculation that Boone had not continued arguing but that a fan seated behind the Yankees dugout had shouted at Wendelstedt and been confused for Boone.
 Despite this, Wendelstedt said, "I don't care who said it, you're gone."
 Following the game, Wendelstedt doubled down on the ejection, acknowledging that Boone likely said nothing and was quoted as saying, "It's foolish to throw out a player if you don't know who did it.
 The manager's there.
 Aaron took the hit and he probably, you know, is not the one who made the comment but once again, he's the manager of the Yankees and he's responsible for the team."
+Wendelstedt was also quoted as saying, "This isn't my first ejection.
+In the entirety of my career, I have never ejected a player or manager for something a fan has said," despite overwhelming evidence that this is what occurred in this instance.

 On-field injuries

 While umpiring first base during the April 16, 2025, game between the New York Mets and Minnesota Twins, Wendelstedt was struck in the head by a foul line drive hit by Mets outfielder Tyrone Taylor.
 He left the game and was taken to a hospital in Minneapolis.
+Wendelstedt would end up missing the rest of the season.
 Wendelstedt had previously exited a 2016 game between the Yankees and the Toronto Blue Jays in which he was umpiring home plate after being struck in the face mask by a foul ball.